ComposableAnalytics/Docs/docs/QueryViews/Paging.md

 - **None**: The entire result set will be loaded.
 Note: this can cause memory issues if it is a large result table.
 - **Limit**: Similar to the SQL `LIMIT` clause, the number of rows is limited to a specified amount, displayed on one page.
 In View mode, there is a selection box to choose the number of rows to display.
-- **Full**: Paging where the user sets the paging paramters in the query
+- **Full**: Paging where the user sets the paging parameters in the query
 - **Auto**: Paging with the paging settings set by Composable.

 ## Limit and Full Settings